Creative Practices in Education MA

 Wednesday 22nd July 2015

 The MA Creative Practices in Education is an advanced degree Programme for graduates and a wide range of professionals who want to develop or enhance their skills and knowledge as creative workers within a professional context.
+This Programme is unique in that it offers expertise and skills from the combined staffing of two Faculties: Education and Children’s Services and Health and Social Care.
+In other UK Universities, professional Faculties remain distinctly separate from the academic subject-specific departments and their Faculties.
 The Programme is innovative through the direct link made in practice and theory between the arts, education and the professions.
 It is distinctively multi-disciplinary in allowing students to draw on expertise in drama, fine art, dance, music, sport and PE and organisational learning within a professional context.
 The Programme is designed as a sequence of study to move students’ thinking into a phase that generates more expansive creative and critical practice.
-At the heart of its Programme the MA Creative Practices in Education fosters experimental thinking and practice.
+At the heart of its Programme the MA Creative practices in Education fosters experimental thinking and practice.
 Especially, but not exclusively focused on the in-between spaces that traverse the disciplines and professions, fostering innovation through creative thinking and authorship in the fields of experimental creative practice.
 Students will collaborate across the disciplines, locating creative practice in an inter-disciplinary context.
 Students will be encouraged to expand the scope of their creative practices by questioning boundaries, initiating shifts in perception, and embarking on work relevant to their professional and creative lines of enquiry.
 Students will experience learning that fosters creative potential through studio and performance practice.
 Students will have the opportunity to increase specialisation during stage two of the Programme.
 Workshops, seminars, lectures and specialist facilities across the three Faculties encourage the exploration of ideas, in a wide variety of practice-based disciplines.
-Modules focus on the professional and theoretical contexts of performance, music, drama, and fine art amongst others and also include research methods; they also encourage an interrogation of personal and peer practice.
+Modules focus on the professional and theoretical contexts of performance-drama, fine art, dance, art therapy and sport and PE including research methods; they also encourage an interrogation of personal and peer practice.
 Students will have the opportunity to pursue practical individual projects, to study creative process and how the work might be documented for dissemination and use in future professional contexts.
 This includes artistic practice but extends beyond this into artful inquiry, encouraging investigation and research into an emerging field of work and study.

 1. To encourage the exploration of creativity through inter-disciplinary encounters which foster experimental thinking and practice.